wikimedia/mediawiki-extensions-Cognate/README.md

 It works on the assumption that (most) page titles are the same across languages, as it is the case for the Wiktionary projects.
-Some research still has to be done to what extent the page titles differ according to project/language-specific spelling rules.
 Some normalization is already applied to titles.
 Only titles in default MediaWiki namespaces can currently be used with the extension.